 Once mycobacterium bacilli have been inhaled patients may follow a number of clinical paths:

 Inhaled bacilli find their way into alveoli, here they begin dividing.
-This initial infection is termed primary TB.
-Once a critical mass is reached a host immune response is elicited.
-The highly antigenic mycobacterium produces a strong immune response.
+In some individuals this may be immediately cleared.
+In others primary TB develops.
+Once a critical mass is reached a host immune response is elicited with the highly antigenic mycobacterium producing a strong immune response.
 Alveolar macrophages phagocytose bacilli which continue to proliferate.

 The Ghon complex, a pathognomonic lesion most commonly seen in children, may develop.
-The complex has three components:
+The complex is made up of:

-Pulmonary TB is the most common clinical manifestation of TB.
+Pulmonary TB is the most common clinical manifestation of TB affecting around 55% with active disease.
 It may be asymptomatic or present with the classic triad of:

 Shortness of breath and haemoptysis can also be present.
 Additional symptoms may be seen with laryngeal and pleural involvement.

-Chest radiograph may demonstrate consolidation, cavitation (upper lobe) and effusion.
+Chest radiograph may demonstrate consolidation, cavitation (typically upper lobe) and effusion.

 The lymph nodes are the most common extra-pulmonary site.
 Nodes are typically described as: